-Credit cards are very useful.
+Credit cards are extremely useful.
 They were not created just to be a colorful pretty placeholder in your wallet.
-You got a credit card for a reason, but that reason could very well end up ruining your finances.
-Most people don’t think about it but there are many ways your credit cards can mess up your finances.
+When you applied for and got a credit card, you got it for a reason, but that reason could very well end up ruining your finances.
+Most people don’t think about it but there are many ways your credit cards can ruin your finances.

 5 Ways a Credit Card Could Ruin Your Finances